 ARE ASYLUM SEEKERS ALLOWED TO WORK?

-No. The law in the UK does not allow asylum seekers to work until they have refugee status which can take months, even years to achieve.
+Generally, no. The law in the UK does not allow asylum seekers to work until they have refugee status which can take months, even years to achieve.
+Some asylum seekers are given permission to work if they are on the shortage occupation list and have had no interview or answer for 12 months.
+In practice, it is very difficult to get work in these circumstances.
 In addition, asylum seekers are not allowed to access college courses until they have been in the UK for at least 6 months.

 WHERE ARE ASYLUM SEEKERS HOUSED?